-First you have to walk about 1km from Great Western railway station towards Radella railway station via the railway.
-Then you’ll find a stone staircase to a hindu kovil on your left side.
+Then you have to walk about 1km from Great Western railway station towards Radella railway station via the railway.
+Then you’ll find a stone staircase to a Hindu Kovil on your left side.
 Go through it.

 Your ascending pathway to the top via a beautiful forest.
 You can see Piduruthalagala the highest mountain in Sri Lanka, Kikiliyamana, Shanthipura the highest village, Radella, Meepilimana, Conical Hill, Ambewela, Thotupola, Kirigalpoththa, Adam’s Peak & Saptha Kanya from the top.
 There is a camping site at the top of the mountain but no water source is there.

 When you come back there’s a fresh & cold water spout.
 You can have a bath from there.
-You have to walk another few meters passing the entrance of the kovil, towards Radella railway station via the railway.
-Railway bridge also there.
+You have to walk another few meters passing the entrance of the Kovil, towards Radella railway station via the railway.
+The railway bridge is also there.

-The path is usually very clear (but with the curfew long vacation this path could be overgrown with the vegetation now).
-It will alternate between Maana and Gini grass (Tall grasses) patches and montane forests patches.
+The path is usually very clear (but with the curfew and long vacation this path could be overgrown with vegetation now).
+It will alternate between Maana and Gini grass (Tall grasses) patches and montane forest patches.
 This ascend will be really slippery and tough in the rainy season so better to use a rope for your protection.

 You will reach a virgin montane forest with taller trees after the last grass patch.
-The climb is almost always to your right of the mountain until you find a pygmy forest with low laying bushes.
-Then the path is almost flat and to the left of mountain range. (as the main view point is just above the railway station)
+The climb is almost always to your right of the mountain until you find a pygmy forest with low-laying bushes.
+Then the path is almost flat and to the left of the mountain range. (as the main viewpoint is just above the railway station)

 You will find many viewpoints along the way but if it is misty be very careful as there are so many steep and narrow edges just next to the footpath.

-If you could reach the main view point at around 12 noon you may be lucky enough to have a bird eye view on Podi menike trains (world famous blue train) both from Badulla to Colombo and from Colombo to Badulla will pass each other at the same time, exactly at the Great Western railway station just below you.
+If you could reach the main viewpoint at around 12 noon you may be lucky enough to have a bird-eye view of Podi Menike trains (world famous blue train) both from Badulla to Colombo and from Colombo to Badulla will pass each other at the same time, exactly at the Great Western railway station just below you.

 If you are going to catch a train on the way down, remember to plan your timing very well as you have to repeat that extra kilometer back along the railway to reach the station.
 The weather here can quickly change from a sunny day to a thunderstorm, so better to avoid the rainy season.

-Long armed attires are recommended as there are tall grasses and many thorny bushes.
-Amount of water will be a limiting factor for how far you would hike, so bring at least 1.5 liters per person.
+Long-armed attires are recommended as there are tall grasses and many thorny bushes.
+The amount of water will be a limiting factor for how far you will hike, so bring at least 1.5 liters per person.

-Always remember, this is one of the very sensitive ecosystems in the island.
+Always remember, this is one of the very sensitive ecosystems on the island.
 So as responsible travelers, we have to protect this treasure.
 Take only memories, leave only footprints.
 Safe journey!